An Epic Camino Story of True Friendship

-Back in 2016, Camino Pilgrim John Murphy kindly us sent his beautiful Camino story, told through poetry.
-There is no better time than the present to explore his beautiful story:
+Back in 2016, Camino Pilgrim John Murphy kindly us sent his epic Camino story, told through poetry.
+There is no better time than the present to revisit his touching tale.

 It is said that the Gods have a twisted mind